Introduction

 several pounds.

-3. Advantages of Die Casting
+4. Advantages of Die

-Die casting is an efficient and very
+casting is an efficient and very

 cost-effective manufacturing process that offers a broader range of